H.O.P.E. Leadership Group is a 501(c)(3) nonprofit mental development mentorship program for student-athletes.

 PROGRAM INVESTMENT

-$299 for the full 4-week program
+$199 for the full 4-week program and re-enrollment for just $99

-Limited to 15 athletes per cohort
+Limited to 15 athletes per cohort and up to 3 months

 HABITS OWNERSHIP PURPOSE EXECUTION

 Thank you for all your advice and help over the years.
 You have been a valuable resource to my family throughout his journey.
 I wish people knew how great you are at what you do.
 Throughout the process, you start as a friend & become family over the years.
-Thank you so much!
+Thank you so much!— Willie N., Coach, Athletic Trainer, Entrepreneur & Business Owner

 During my time with Mr. Williams.
 He has gotten me through a lot while working with him.
 He was a big part of my life that kept me on the right path, no matter what obstacles were thrown my way.
 He helped me get my first job.
 He mentored me through times that were tough, dealing with my mom.
 If it wasn’t for him staying on my heels, I don’t think I would’ve graduated.
 I thank him more than he knows for always staying on my butt and making sure I was okay.
-He was the push that I needed.
+He was the push that I needed.— Shandel N., Former student

 Akil Williams is dedicated to his craft, but more so dedicated to making people better.
 The one word to describe Akil is “RELENTLESS. “

 Akil was never happy with mediocre, and pushed athletes and us coaches to be better, do better, and would not stop coaching, preaching, and teaching until perfection was met.
 He held players accountable through tough love, ultimately making everyone around him better.
 He is what we call a force multiplier; he makes people better.
-I am glad to call him a friend
+I am glad to call him a friend— Harrington T., Head Youth Football Coach, Community Leader

 “I’ve worked with Akil for 6 years, coaching with the Jr. Broncos, and he’s the real deal.
 He's a strong leader, consistent, and always shows up ready to make an impact.
-He’s someone you can trust to execute and bring value to anything he’s a part of.”
+He’s someone you can trust to execute and bring value to anything he’s a part of.”— David Z., Youth Football Coach, Entrepreneur & Business Owner

 Akil, I’ve had the privilege of knowing you since your days as a thriving high school athlete, and it’s been powerful to watch how that same discipline, leadership, and work ethic have evolved into a life of service and impact.
 Through your leadership with H.O.P.E.
 Leadership Group, you’ve committed yourself to mentoring young student-athletes and equipping them with the character, accountability, and mindset needed to succeed far beyond the game.
-Your dedication to developing the next generation and strengthening the community is a true reflection of purpose-driven leadership.
+Your dedication to developing the next generation and strengthening the community is a true reflection of purpose-driven leadership.— Travis S., Community Leader, Entrepreneur & Business Owner

 “Without Akil’s guidance when I was a young adult, I don’t know where I’d be today.
 Through mentoring and peer counseling programs, he helped improve the school environment and promote peace and understanding in our communities.
 Bayview High School was a tough school before the VFZ team arrived.
 Akil Williams is a great mentor, father, and human being.
-I look forward to working with him to positively impact our communities for years to come.”
+I look forward to working with him to positively impact our communities for years to come.”— Andreus Ramsey

 Former student / Youth Football Coach

 High school freshmen and sophomore years were a great experience because of Akil.
 He really helped my friends and me get through the days because he provided the guidance and advice we needed with TLC.
 He was the person I would go to when I had problems communicating my feelings with others, and or when drama hit the fan (more like a hurricane in a glass, but to my teenage heart, it was earth-shattering).
 He listened and never made me feel stupid, unless of course I actually did something stupid.
 Most of the time, he just cheered me on and loved us as his own.
-Absolutely love this man, don’t think I would be the woman I am today without his guidance during my crucial years!
+Absolutely love this man, don’t think I would be the woman I am today without his guidance during my crucial years!— Daniela R., Former Student, Community Leader

 “Having Akil around while I was in school meant a lot.
-Being able to work with someone who was just as passionate about football and wellness as I was and who was always accessible, motivated me to become a youth advisor myself and help other young people like I once was.”
+Being able to work with someone who was just as passionate about football and wellness as I was and who was always accessible, motivated me to become a youth advisor myself and help other young people like I once was.”— Daniel M., Former student/Community Member

 "Akil was more than just a mentor in high school.
 He was someone who genuinely cared and looked out for us.
 His guidance and patience helped shape a lot of the lessons I carried into adulthood.
-I'm grateful for the impact he had on my life."
+I'm grateful for the impact he had on my life."— Kim V., Former student

 I had the pleasure of meeting Mr Akil Williams, who coaches our sons for the Brennan Jr. Bears youth football team.
 For those of you who are not familiar with football in South Texas, it's a religion.
 The majority of the organizations I have come across have been highly daddy-centric.
 My son plays football, my son is going to be the star (reliving his " football career" through his child).
 What I appreciated about this team and coaching staff was the fact that, of course, all of the coaches had Sons on the team, but on this team, it wasn't about the dads; it was about the kids.
 I said all of that to say this: Akil's son, Makati, wanted not just to play football but to be great.
 Not only as a football player but as a leader.
 What was more impressive was that it wasn't Akil pushing his son to play football; it was Makai wanting to be great, and his father provided the support.
 This man epitomizes what support, strength, and dedication look like.
 I can't wait to see what Makai does in the future.
 Be it football, or whatever path life and God take him down.
 He will be great at it.
-I know the man who built the foundation that his son is standing on, and I am better for having the privilege to call him a friend.
+I know the man who built the foundation that his son is standing on, and I am better for having the privilege to call him a friend.—Howard F, Youth Football Coach/Community Leader

-- “Akil is kind, loving, and warm-hearted.
-He always makes you feel like family.”
+“Akil is kind, loving, and warm-hearted.
+He always makes you feel like family.”— Maricela I., Community Member

 “Akil Williams has always been a big part of my community growing up.
 From feeding kids at neighborhood cookouts to playing football with the kids in the area, he has always been someone who gives back.
-He’s also a great father and a positive role model in the community.”
+He’s also a great father and a positive role model in the community.”— Anthony J., Community Member

 Folklife Festival-Rolling Oaks Mall

-Jayden Nelson signs to Saint John University
+Jayden Nelson signed with St. John University (MN)

 We’re Not Just Developing Athletes.
 We’re Building Leaders.